DylanMeeus/springboot_jwt_blog/_posts/2015-10-07-refresh-tokens-what-are-they-and-when-to-use-them.markdown

 Node-oauth2-server uses a predefined API for the model.
 You can find the docs [here](https://github.com/thomseddon/node-oauth2-server/blob/master/Readme.md).
 The following code shows how to implement the model for JWT access tokens.

+<span style="color: red">DISCLAIMER: Please note the code in the following example is not production ready.</span>

 ```javascript
 model.generateToken = function(type, req, callback) {
   //Use the default implementation for refresh tokens